aydanalyanakcicigul/dbtaa/models/overview.md

 {% docs __overview__ %}
-# Welcome to the User Data Model of AE
+# Welcome to the User Data Model of Fact End Of Day Balance
 This project includes a set of models to create the dimensional model of End Of Day Balance.

 The layers on this dimensional model: